 Subtracting OBMC of the original signal in the AMVP, MMVD and CIIP modes.

 It is reported that tool-on test achieves averagely 0.05% BD rate saving in RA while saving 1% encoding and 5% decoding time, and 0.06% BD rate saving in LDB while saving 1% encoding and 3% decoding time.
-Tool-off test is achieving averagely 0.06% BD rate saving in RA while encoding time remains the same and saving 1% decoding time, and 0.05% BD rate saving in LDB while keeping encoding time and saving 2% decoding time
+Tool-off test is achieving averagely 0.06% BD rate saving in RA while encoding time remains the same and saving 1% decoding time, and 0.05% BD rate saving in LDB while keeping encoding time and saving 2% decoding time.

-JVET-V0126 proposes also fixing the AMVR index issue.
-Further discuss there, if there is really a problem
+JVET-V0126 proposes also the AMVR index issue.
+See the notes for that contribution.

 In general, the aspects introduced in this contribution seem to be minor improvements.

-No action.
+No action was taken on this.